 Stress can also contribute to physical symptoms such as:

 – skin disorders – IBS and digestive problems – headaches – muscular tension – high blood pressure – bodily aches and pains

 Stress management through counselling and psychotherapy can be instrumental in tackling the root cause of stress and working on ways of managing it.

-Counselling treatment is designed to help you explore the causes of stress, including those created by work, family, and past experiences.
-You can learn techniques and tools that are effective for you for the long-run.
+Counselling treatment is designed to help you explore the causes of stress, including those created by work, family, and past experiences, and learn techniques and tools that are effective in the long-run.